You are currently viewing How Metal Printing Works: UV, Sublimation & Modern Processes

 Cons: Requires coated aluminium (cannot print on raw metal), slower production, limited to flat panels.

 A café in Al Quoz wanted a 2m wide panoramic photo of a coffee plantation as a centrepiece.
 We used metal sublimation printing on a brushed aluminium panel.
-The result was so sharp that customers thought it was a backlit print – but it was fully opaque, wipe‑clean, and has survived two years of coffee steam and afternoon sun without fading.
+The result was so sharp that customers thought it was a backlit print—but it was fully opaque, wipe‑clean, and has survived two years of coffee steam and afternoon sun without fading.
+For a deeper dive into the sublimation method, including its creative applications, read our guide on sublimation metal printing .

 Direct UV Printing on Aluminium vs Sublimation: Key Differences